Revolutionary to revolt: Wenger's legacy soured by Arsenal slide

 The fans have spoken with their feet in recent weeks with swathes of empty seats for home games against City, Watford, Stoke and Southampton.

-By announcing his departure now, he will hope to unite the fanbase for the first leg of their semi-final against Atletico Madrid next week.
+By announcing his departure now, he will hope to have united the fanbase for the first leg of their semi-final against Spanish giants Atletico Madrid next week.

 "I urge our fans to stand behind the team to finish on a high," said Wenger.